Linking engagement and performance: The social network analysis perspective: Introduction

 \section{Introduction}

-Students from historically underrepresented backgrounds in physics face unique challenges: of all the physics bachelor degrees awarded nationwide, only 4\% go to Hispanic students and 3\% to African American students \cite{Mulvey12-AIP}.
-One pathway to address this issue and move toward equity in physics is by making systemic changes to physics classes and departments that promote the retention and persistence of students from minority groups.
+It has long been recognized that to advance our economy and our society we need to develop a strong workforce of experts in science, technology, engineering, and math (STEM)~\cite{NSF96-STF, Adkins12-ANS, PCAST12-ETE}.
+Yet, of all students who enter a four-year college intending to major in a STEM field, over $30\,\%$ fail to graduate with a STEM degree~\cite{NSB18-SEI}.
+The situation for students from historically underrepresented groups in STEM is even more alarming: of all the STEM bachelor degrees awarded nationwide, only $12.8\,\%$ goes to Hispanic students, $8.7\,\%$ to Black or African American students, and $0.5\,\%$ to American Indian or Alaska Native~\cite{NSB18-SEI}.
+These percentages are not commensurate with the demographic distribution of the U.S. national population.
+One pathway to address this issue and move toward equity in STEM is by making systemic changes to classes and departments that promote the retention and persistence of students from minority groups.

-Tinto's model of student integration links both retention (the successful completion of a course) and persistence (the successful completion of a course sequence) to student engagement \cite{Tinto75-DHE,Tinto97-CAC,Tinto04-SRG,Tinto06-RPWN}.
-At the same time, it has been shown that performance, engagement, and persistence are linked, and active learning offers key advantages over traditional lecture in these areas \cite{Freeman14-PNAS}.
-One particular example is the Modeling Instruction (MI) course at Florida International University (FIU), where students experience superior outcomes in learning gains, odds of success, attitudes, and retention rates of women and historically underrepresented minority students compared to their lecture-based counterparts \cite{Brewe10-equity,Sawtelle10-PIMISE, Brewe13-CLASS}.
-In MI, the classroom represents a community of learners of which each student is an integral part \cite{Brewe08-MTA}.
-Students work together in small groups to conduct experiments and solve problems on a shared whiteboard.
-These small groups then meet in a large circle in so-called `board meetings' where students ask questions, present solutions, and discuss underlying physical phenomena.
-In short, students collaborate and interact with one another to construct their own understanding.
-The community structure is the defining feature of a Modeling Instruction classroom and offers fertile ground for examining student engagement.
+Tinto's model of student integration proposed in the mid 1970s links both retention (the successful completion of a course) and persistence (the successful completion of a sequence of courses) to student engagement~\cite{Tinto75-DHE, Tinto97-CAC, Tinto04-SRG, Tinto06-RPWN}.
+More recently, it has been suggested that persistence, engagement, and performance are all interlinked and that active learning offers key advantages over traditional lecture in all these domains~\cite{Freeman14-PNAS}.
+The Modeling Instruction (MI) program at Florida International University (FIU) is an example of a teaching approach that strongly emphasizes active participation and hands-on learning.
+From the instructional design (``learning by doing'') to the flow of the activities (small group work, multigroup discussions, a whole class wrap up) to the flexible classroom space (tables arranged to allow moving about freely), everything in MI is designed to promote development of a community of learners that each student can be an integral part of~\cite{Hestenes1987, Brewe08-MTA}.
+Indeed, prior research shows that students in MI experience superior outcomes in learning gains, passing rates, attitudes toward science, and retention rates compared to their lecture-based counterparts~\cite{Brewe10-equity, Sawtelle10-PIMISE, Brewe13-CLASS}.